“…helping them live more vibrant, meaningful, and purposeful lives.”

 Danna earned her Bachelor of Arts in Psychology, Master of Arts in Counseling, and Certification in Play Therapy from MidAmerica Nazarene University.
-She works with clients ages 4 and older in individual, couple, and family contexts.
+She works with clients ages 14 and older in individual, couple, and family contexts.
 Her areas of practice include concerns such as depression, anxiety, life transitions, grief and loss, adjustment difficulties, parent-child relationships, and identity development.
-When not at work, Danna enjoys spending time with her husband and two sons, hanging out with and investing in high schoolers from her church, road-trips, photography and scrapbooking, playing the piano, and Sunday lunches with her extended family.
+When not at work, Danna enjoys spending time with her husband and two sons, hanging out with and investing in high schoolers from her church, road-trips and motorcycle rides, photography and scrapbooking, playing the piano, and Sunday lunches with her extended family.

 Rebecca Flurer, MA, LCPC, SATP-C

 Rebecca earned her BS in Education from Indiana University of PA and graduated from MidAmerica Nazarene University with a Master of Arts in Counseling.
 She also earned her Sexual Addiction Treatment Provider Certification from MNU.
 Becky’s practice focuses on anxiety, trauma, betrayal trauma, identity development, relational conflict, sexual addiction, and intimacy disorders and concerns.
 She works with individuals, couples, and families, and has a special emphasis in working with partners of sexual addicts and has a therapy group for partners in recovery.
 Becky’s passion is helping people in the process of self-discovery and growth.
 She believes that process begins with accepting the fact that growth often comes with discomfort.